FStarLang/karamel/README.md

 If you have the right version of F\* and `fstar.exe` is in your `PATH` then you can run the KreMLin test suite by doing `make test`.

+## Installing through OPAM

+KreMLin is also available on OPAM, by running `opam install kremlin`.

+If you installed the latest version of F* through OPAM, using `opam pin add fstar --dev-repo`, you can also install the most up-to-date version of KreMLin by running `opam pin add kremlin --dev-repo`.

 File a bug if things don't work!

 ## Documentation